Six men injured in fire ‘not in life-threatening condition’, police confirm

 Officers are continuing to ask people in the Greenfaulds area of Cumbernauld to stay indoors as emergency services respond to a building fire in the area.

-The Scottish Fire and Rescue Service are working to bring the fire under control.
+The SFRS said at 10.30pm it is still working to bring the fire under control.

 A number of neighbouring business properties have been evacuated.